-- Experience the lively and colourful Thai markets that can be found along Sukhumvit Road.
+- Experience the lively and colorful Thai markets that can be found along Sukhumvit Road.

 - Explore the history of rural Thai life at the Kamthieng House Museum.

-It’s one of the top neighbourhoods to visit in Bangkok thanks to its cultural attractions and stunning scenery.
+It’s one of the best areas to visit in Bangkok thanks to its cultural attractions and stunning scenery.

-Banglamphu is one of the best areas in Bangkok to stay on a budget because it has a high concentration of value accommodations and inexpensive restaurants.
-From cosy hostel to boutique hotels, this district is a great base for travellers with limited time and funds.
+Banglamphu is also the best place to stay in Bangkok on a budget thanks to the number of cheap accommodation options and affordable places to eat.
+From cozy hostels to boutique hotels, this district is a great base for travelers with limited time and funds.

-- Explore Phra Sumen Fort, a hexagonal-shaped concrete fortress built for King Rama I that used to protect the city of Bangkok.
+- Explore Phra Sumen Fort, a hexagonal-shaped concrete fortress built for King Rama I to protect the city of Bangkok.

 - Marvel at the magnificent 18th-century Grand Palace.